jbrennan/xcode4themes/Readme.md

 Xcode 4 Themes
 ==============

-This repository contains 3 themes I've found useful when working with Xcode 4, in addition to a Ruby script I've discovered to help convert Xcode 3 themes into the format required by Xcode 4.
+This repository contains some themes I've found useful when working with Xcode 4, in addition to a Ruby script I've discovered to help convert Xcode 3 themes into the format required by Xcode 4.

+This repository started as a fork from [jbrennan]'s.

 The themes
 ----------

+*	Spacedust: This amazing theme was created by Mikael Hallendal (m5h) and its available on [his webpage].

+	![Spacedust] [spacedust_image]

 * 	Solarized Light & Dark: Both themes are based off the amazing work for the original [Solarized theme] [solar].
 Github user [varikin] [] took the Solarized palette and made the [Solarize Dark theme] [varikin] for Xcode 4.
 I forked his repository and added the Solarize Light theme as well.
 I'm including both in this repository, but both have been pushed back upstream to his repo.